hackydunk/Cryptocurrencies/README.md

 Create some plots and data tables to present your results.

 # Challenge Summary
-The full challenge and analysis summary can be found in the "Challenge.ipynb" file in the root directory of this repository.
+The completed challenge can be found in the "Challenge.ipynb" file in the root directory of this repository.